Are you wondering if you should see a Chiropractor or Physical Therapist?

 By comparison, chiropractic – which comes from the Greek words cheir, meaning hand, and praktos, meaning done -- might seem to be the new kid on the block.
 The profession didn’t take shape in the United States until the late 19th and early 20th centuries; Daniel David Palmer administered the first chiropractic mobilization/manipulation in 1895.
 But some form of hands-on healing can be traced back to ancient times.

-The long co-existence of physical therapy and chiropractic has been informed and sometimes made rather uneasy by the two professions’ occupation of some of the same territory on the healthcare landscape and their treatment of some of the same ailments with occasionally similar approaches.
+The long co-existence of Chiropractor or Physical Therapist has been informed and sometimes made rather uneasy by the two professions’ occupation of some of the same territory on the healthcare landscape and their treatment of some of the same ailments with occasionally similar approaches.
 For prospective patients, this overlap can be confusing.
 Physical therapy is wholly non-invasive.
 So is chiropractic.
 Physical therapy is drug-free.
 So is chiropractic.
 Physical therapy can help patients avoid surgery.
 So can chiropractic.
 And both use some of the same methods, such as heat therapy and electrical stimulation.
 So, how exactly are these two licensed professions different?
 Which one can best help you, given your unique circumstances and condition?

-It may surprise you to learn there are at least as many meaningful differences as similarities between physical therapy and chiro.
+It may surprise you to learn there are at least as many meaningful differences as similarities between chiropractor or physical therapist.

 Physical therapy is more comprehensive

-There are a handful of simple but significant distinctions between physical therapy and chiropractic.
+There are a handful of simple but significant distinctions between the chiropractor or physical therapist.
 In contrast to chiropractors, who often require repeated maintenance visits, physical therapists strive to work themselves out of a job by

 - empowering patients by showing them how to move and prescribing them customized home-exercise programs designed to help them heal and stay healed;